-The amounts noted below are the maximum amounts you can contribute to your HSA during 2020, including any Journey to Well-being by Limeade program rewards dollars you may earn during the year, if you are below age 55.
+The amounts noted below are the maximum amounts you can contribute to your HSA during 2020, including any WebMD wellness program rewards dollars you may earn during the year, if you are below age 55.
 If you are age 55 or over, your maximum annual contribution increases by \$1,000.